Cheeger-Gromoll Splitting Theorem for groups: Introduction

 \begin{theorem} If $\Gamma$ is a torsion free nilpotent group that is not virtually abelian, then for any finite generating set, there are two sequences $(x_i)$, $(y_i)$ in $\Gamma$ both tending to infinity, which satisfy $\kappa(x_i)>0$ and $\kappa(y_i)<0$ for all $i\in \ZZ^+$. \end{theorem}

-A stronger statement is obtained in \cite[Theorem 16]{NDK} for the 3-dimensional integral Heisenberg group with the standard generating set.
+For the 3-dimensional integral Heisenberg group with the standard generating set, a stronger statement is obtained in \cite[Theorem 16]{NDK} and \cite[Theorem 4.1]{KrophollerMallery20}, namely the sets of positive, negative and zero curvature elements all have positive densities.
 However, our theorem holds for a large class of nilpotent groups, and more importantly it does not depend on the finite generating set.\\

 {\bf More on history.} The first attempt to define Ricci curvature on metric spaces goes back to the 70s, when Garland \cite{Garland} defined p-adic curvature on Euclidean buildings.
 The curvature is based on the spectral gap of Laplacian on unit spheres.
 Cheeger, Muller, and Schrader \cite{Cheeger84} defined Ricci curvature for piecewise flat spaces, which coincides with Ricci curvature for Riemannian manifolds and is closed under Gromov-Hausdorff convergence.
 Sturm \cite{SturmI,SturmII}, and later on Lott and Villani \cite{LottVillani}, defined the notion of Ricci curvature bounded from below.
 These definitions inherit similar infinitesimal behaviors as in Riemannian Ricci curvature.
 With a slightly different point of view, Ollivier \cite{Oll09} defined quantitatively the Ricci curvature for metric spaces with a random walk.
 Ollivier's curvature simulates the Ricci curvature in coarse scale geometry.
-The notion of curvature we work here was defined by Bar-Natan, Duchin, and Kropholler \cite{NDK}, also with features of coarse geometry (which they call {\it medium scale curvature}), but for groups only.\\
+The notion of curvature we work here was defined by Bar-Natan, Duchin, and Kropholler \cite{NDK}, also with features of coarse geometry (which they call {\it conjugation curvature}), but for groups only.\\

 The paper is organized as follows.
 In Section \ref{sec:preliminary}, we present some background and preparation for the proofs of our theorems.
 We prove our main splitting theorems together with their applications in Section \ref{sect:splittingthm}.
 We also discuss the correspondence between finitely generated groups of non-negative curvature and fundamental groups of manifolds of non-negative Ricci curvature.
 In Section \ref{sec:growth}, we study the growth of groups and prove Theorem \ref{thm:growth}.
 We end our paper in Section \ref{sec:discuss} with some discussions and further questions.\\